witch-Judy/BuzzScope/README.md

-# 🔍 BuzzScope - Keyword Tracking Across Tech Communities
+# BuzzScope - Keyword Tracking Across Tech Communities

 BuzzScope is a comprehensive keyword tracking application that monitors keyword popularity across multiple tech communities including Hacker News, Reddit, Discord, and YouTube.
 It provides detailed analytics, trend analysis, and cross-platform insights.

+## Current Status

+✅ **Fully Functional** - The application is ready for use with:
+- Pre-processed historical data for 4 keywords (ai, iot, mqtt, unified_namespace)
+- Optimized Streamlit frontend with cached results
+- Discord special display with channel distribution charts
+- Cross-platform comparison and trend analysis
+- All major features working and tested

 ## ✨ Features